- WebRTC Layers

 NetEQ for Voice– A dynamic jitter buffer and error concealment algorithm used for concealing the negative effects of network jitter and packet loss.
 Keeps latency as low as possible while maintaining the highest voice quality.

-Acoustic Echo Canceler (AEC) – The Acoustic Echo Canceler is a software based signal processing component that removes, in real time, the acoustic echo resulting from the voice being played out coming into the active microphone.
+Acoustic Echo Canceler (AEC) – The Acoustic Echo Canceler is a software-based signal processing component that removes, in real-time, the acoustic echo resulting from the voice being played out coming into the active microphone.

-Noise Reduction (NR) -The Noise Reduction component is a software based signal processing component that removes certain types of background noise usually associated with VoIP.
+Noise Reduction (NR) -The Noise Reduction component is a software-based signal processing component that removes certain types of background noise usually associated with VoIP.
 (Hiss, fan noise, etc…)

-VideoEngine is a framework video media chain for video, from camera to the network, and from network to the screen.
+VideoEngine is a framework video media chain for video, from the camera to the network, and from network to the screen.